-From its old-world theaters and opera houses, to its jazz festivals and exquisite restaurants, Uruguay looks and feels like modern Europe—but without the hefty price tag.
-The truth is that Uruguay is one of the most diverse, affordable, and sophisticated countries in the region.
+From its Old World theaters and opera houses, to its jazz festivals and exquisite restaurants, Uruguay looks and feels like modern Europe—but without the hefty price tag.
+While by no means the least expensive country covered by International Living, the truth is that Uruguay is one of the most diverse, affordable, and sophisticated countries in the region.

 The cost of living in Uruguay will vary depending on a number of factors, such as where you live, how you live, whether or not you need a car, and the performance of the dollar.